-Motorhome Waste Disposal Locations in Scotland Whether you are travelling in your own campervan or motorhome or in a hire vehicle it is your responsibility to ensure you leave no trace of your travel and dispose of your waste in the correct manner.
+Whether travelling in your own campervan or motorhome, or in a hire vehicle, it is your responsibility to ensure you leave no trace of your travel and dispose of your waste in the correct manner.

 This page gives helpful advice about disposing of all of the waste you may create whilst on a trip in a campervan or motorhome.

 Click on blue marker for details

 One of the biggest rules of touring in a campervan or motorhome is to respect your surroundings, take only memories and leave no trace, so you must take ALL of your general waste and rubbish with you to dispose of correctly.

 Every campsite has general waste disposal facilities and the majority have recycling facilities too.
 We highly encourage you to recycle as much waste as possible when touring in Scotland.
 Please do not drive onto a campsite just to dispose of private rubbish – campsite owners have to pay for business waste collection and it’s not fair to dump your waste in campsites without paying.

 If you are not on a campsite but need to dispose of waste, please only place bags of rubbish in larger council waste collection facilities in towns and villages.
 Private household bins should not be used and public roadside/car park bins are for smaller, single items of rubbish only.
 Never leave bags of rubbish beside a full bin – keep it in your motorhome until it can be disposed of properly, taking it home if needed.

 Most supermarkets now have recycling bins and the majority of towns have a recycling centre (although be careful of height restrictions).

 There are some great campaigns to support for Scotland and we encourage you to read up on these before your journey.

 Keep Scotland Beautiful – leading the way to improving Scotland’s environment, tackling a wide range of environmental issues, from reducing the amount of litter on our streets to cutting the carbon emissions that threaten our planet.